surtlab/How_to_recreate_published_figures/Megaplasmid_mSphere_Recreate_Figs/Fig2.md

 **Step 6: Statistics**

-In this case, we are going to be doing a bunch of ttests of the wild type and megaplasmid backgrounds for each strain.
-We've got to pull the data for each strain into it's own variable:
+We've already included ttest results in the graphs using the code above.
+However, below you'll find the code to pull these data and perform ttests independently.
+First we've got to pull the data for each strain into it's own variable:

 ```
 DBL880<-subset(Fig2_data, Strain=="DBL880",select=c(Normalized_Area))